 Vegetarian Green Chile and Pinto Bean Layered Mexican Casserole

 This Vegetarian Green Chile and Pinto Bean Layered Mexican Casserole is a delicious casserole for vegetarians, or anyone who’s eating less meat.
-Use Casserole Recipes to find more recipes like this one.

 This Vegetarian Green Chile and Pinto Bean Layered Mexican Casserole is a new recipe and it’s the firstborn child of my Green Chile Mexican Casserole with Ground Beef and Layered Mexican Casserole with Chicken.